 It’s very simple.
 The best way for an addiction sufferer to stay safe while dealing with the signs of heroin withdrawal is with help.
 The goal of any good heroin detox program is to let the client go through withdrawal with as little medical intervention as possible.
 At the same time, there’s usually a physician standing by to provide relief medications should the client need help.

 This medication will often be available up until the time the client is past withdrawal with diminishing cravings for heroin.
-At that point, medication like Vivitrol shot therapy for heroin addiction can improve prospects for long-term recovery.
+At that point, a medication-assisted treatment program can improve prospects for long-term recovery.
 This medication is an opioid blocker that helps diminish cravings for heroin and other opioids.

 Don’t try to be brave and deal with the signs of heroin withdrawal on your own.
 It’s simply too dangerous.
 A far better solution would be for you to seek out help specifically for detox and addiction treatment in general.
 This is your life, and it’s up to you to protect yourself at all costs.